 Striking this balance is more realistic when you set minimum thresholds.
-For example, require your customers meet minimum purchasing requirements.
+For example, require your customers to meet minimum purchasing requirements.
 This way you can ensure the profit margin absorbs the free shipping costs.
-And A/B testing these promotions let you fine tune any minimums to determine the best thresholds.
+And A/B testing these promotions let you fine-tune any minimums to determine the best thresholds.
 If they’re responding well, you may want to adjust for a higher threshold to turn more of a profit.
 Likewise, you may want to decrease the minimum order value if you aren’t seeing much success.

 “58% of shoppers will add items to their cart to qualify for free shipping if they reach a certain dollar amount,” according to A Better Lemonade Stand.
 “Shipping [costs come with] doing business online… This is partly why this “extra fee” is one that customers despise.
 Additionally, unexpected fees at the time of checkout scare off more than half of potential customers…”

 When a potential customer sees the price of your product, that’s what they decided to spend at that point.
 But when they’re ready to checkout, the added shipping costs encourage cart abandonment.
 So advertising free shipping alleviates this.
 Then the only additional price is the sales tax… which they know is inevitable.

 So not only do you attract more customers, but you also drive down your cart abandonment— among the many frustrations of the small business owner.

 Maintaining a minimum threshold for free shipping will improve your business and ultimately keep cart abandonment down.
 Outsourcing your operations to third-party delivery providers, such as ShipTime, will allow you to generate more customer satisfaction thanks to its wealth of customer-centric services.